History of rugby union in the United States: 1930s–1950s: Attempted introduction of rugby league

-Modern history: 1960s–present
+Modern history: 1960s–2000s

 Rugby began its revival in the United States in the late 1950s and into the 1960s and 1970s, as many colleges started club rugby teams.
 Rugby began getting some coverage in the media, including in the New York Times, when 1958 Heisman Trophy winner Pete Dawkins played for Oxford against Cambridge in 1959.
 The first rugby sevens tournament in the U.S. was played during Thanksgiving weekend in 1959 in New York with eight teams from various northeast colleges.

 USA Rugby, the body that governs rugby in the U.S., was founded in 1975.
-On 31 January 1976, the U.S. national team played Australia—in its first official match since the 1924 Olympics—before 7,000 fans at Glover Field in Los Angeles.

-In 1980, USA Rugby formed a college national championship tournament.
+On 31 January 1976, the U.S. national team played Australia—in its first official match since the 1924 Olympics—before approximately 7,000 fans at Glover Field in Los Angeles.
+In 1980, USA Rugby formed a National Collegiate Rugby Championship tournament.
 In 1987, the U.S. national team participated in the inaugural Rugby World Cup.

 The U.S. women's national team was officially formed in 1987.
+The team would go onto win the inaugural Women's World Cup in 1991.

 The Rugby Super League, a nationwide club competition, was played from 1996 to 2012.
 From 2003 to 2011, the U.S. national team played in the Churchill Cup, with the U.S. hosting matches from 2006 to 2010.

-The U.S. men's national rugby sevens team has participated in the World Rugby Sevens Series each year since the tournament's founding in 1999, and the women's national sevens team has participated in the World Rugby Women's Sevens Series since the competition's launch in 2012.
+The U.S. men's national rugby sevens team has regularly participated in the World Rugby Sevens Series since the tournament's founding in 1999.
+The women's national sevens team has participated in the World Rugby Women's Sevens Series since the competition's launch in 2012.
 Rugby in the U.S. received a significant boost in 2009 when the International Olympic Committee voted to reinstate rugby into the Summer Olympics beginning in 2016.

-In 2014, the United States hosted the New Zealand national team before a record sellout crowd of 60,000+ at Soldier Field in Chicago, a match later billed as potentially marking the rise of American rugby.
+In 2014, the United States hosted the New Zealand national team before a record sellout crowd of 61,500 at Soldier Field in Chicago, a match later billed as potentially marking the rise of American rugby.
 In 2016, PRO Rugby established the first fully professional Rugby competition in the U.S. Also in that year, the English top-flight club London Irish took a home match against Saracens to the Red Bull Arena in the New York area, marking the first top-flight English match ever held outside that country.